TheReal-Diego/tech-news-fa/README.md

 ## ◆ What This Is

-Frequency (فرکانس) pulls the day's most important tech and AI stories from a handful of trusted sources, summarizes them in Persian using the Gemini API, and archives every article as a structured JSON record — building a dataset that grows richer every single day.
+Frequency pulls the day's most important tech and AI stories from a handful of trusted sources, summarizes them in Persian using the Gemini API, and archives every article as a structured JSON record — building a dataset that grows richer every single day.

 <table>
 <tr>